hbctraining/Intro-to-Unix-archived/lessons/07_rnaseq_workflow.md

 ```

 ### Alignment to genome
-The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](https://github.com/alexdobin/STAR) or [TopHat2](https://ccb.jhu.edu/software/tophat/index.shtml).
+The alignment process consists of choosing an appropriate reference genome to map our reads against, and performing the read alignment using one of several splice-aware alignment tools such as [STAR](https://github.com/alexdobin/STAR) or [HISAT2](https://ccb.jhu.edu/software/hisat2/index.shtml)(HISAT2 is a successor to both HISAT and TopHat2).
 The choice of aligner is a personal preference and also dependent on the computational resources that are available to you.

 For this workshop we will be using STAR (Spliced Transcripts Alignment to a Reference), an aligner designed to specifically address many of the challenges of RNAseq read mapping by using a novel strategy for spliced alignments.
 STAR is shown to have **high accuracy** and outperforms other aligners by more than a **factor of 50 in mapping
 speed (but also requires quite a bit of memory**).
 More details on the algorithm itself can be found in the [STAR publication](http://bioinformatics.oxfordjournals.org/content/early/2012/10/25/bioinformatics.bts635).